Newsletter No. 25 – Social Law – September 2015

 Soc.
 May 27, 2015 (n°14-11.688) FS-PB:

-The Court of Cassation rejected the appeal of a company that had carried out economic redundancies and challenged the appeal judgment condemning it to pay a former employee compensation for non-compliance with the criteria for the order of redundancies.
+The Court of Cassation has rejected the appeal of a company that had carried out redundancies and was contesting the appellate court's ruling ordering it to pay a former employee compensation for failing to comply with the order of dismissal criteria.

 -

-The liquidator of a company proceeded to the dismissal of the employees after the voluntary implementation of a job protection plan.
+The liquidator of a company dismissed its employees after the voluntary implementation of a job protection plan.
+Considering the job protection plan insufficient, the employees brought the matter before the labor court.
+As

-Considering that the employment safeguard plan was insufficient, the employees seized the industrial tribunal.
-As the company had fewer than 50 employees on the day the dismissal procedure was initiated, the Court of Appeal and then the Court of Cassation considered that the voluntary safeguard plan did not have to meet the requirements of Articles L. 1233-61 and L.1233-62 of the Labor Code.
+the company had fewer than 50 employees at the time the dismissal procedure was initiated, the Court of Appeal and subsequently the Court of Cassation ruled that the voluntary job protection plan did not have to meet the requirements of Articles L. 1233-61 and L. 1233-62 of the French Labor Code.

 -